 yet the least in the kingdom of heaven is greater than he.”

-- Our Lord testifies to John’s disciples that the Baptist is the divinely appointed messenger of the Messiah, “the one who is to come,” and that he, himself, is that Messiah.
+- Our Lord testifies to John’s disciples that he, himself, is the promised Messiah.
 Jesus’ evidence that he is doing “the works of the Christ” is his preaching and his miracles.

-- Jesus highly praises John as the greatest man “born of women.”
-But the reason why “the least in the kingdom of heaven” is greater than he is that the baptized are born from above.
+- Yet, the reason why “the least in the kingdom of heaven” is greater than the Baptist is that those baptized under Christ are born from above.
 We are born of God.

 Doctrine: The Virtue of Patience

-- Patience is the habit by which one can wait for some good or endure some difficulty without getting upset.
-The “upset” can be loss of peace, sadness, irritation, or anger.
-The “upset” can be expressed by complaining, bad words, even violence.
-Instead, the patient person can bear “provocation, annoyance, misfortune, or pain, without ” A patient person can display “quiet, steady perseverance; even-tempered care; [and] diligence.”
+- Patience is the habit by which one can wait for some good without getting upset.
+The “upset” can be loss of peace, irritation, or anger and can be expressed by complaining, bad words, even violence.
+Instead, the patient person can bear “provocation, annoyance, misfortune, or pain, without complaint.”
+A patient person can display “quiet, steady perseverance; even-tempered care; and diligence.”
+This is patience as a natural virtue.

 - Impatience is the vice of lacking patience.
-It is a matter for confession because it is at least a defect, often a venial sin, and sometimes can be mortal.
+It is a matter for confession because it is at least a defect, often a venial sin, and sometimes a mortal sin.

 - There is also a vice which looks like patience but is really a not-caring, indifference, resignation, or lukewarmness.
 It is when one has given up on the good that’s out there.
 We could call it “give-up-itis” or “whatever-ism.”